 Places For Sightseeing In North India

 Amritsar is a fascinating place and definitely finds its place among the best places to visit in north India.
 The aura of Golden Temple, amazing delicacies, and cheerful people pull tourists throughout the year.
+Among the many things to do here is watch the Changing of the Guard at the Wagah Border that tends to delight travelers, especially patriots.

 Key attractions: Golden Temple, Jallianwala Bagh, and Wagah Border